mrmop/UnityLeaderboards/Readme.md

 To use, copy the files from the server folder to your server then run main.js then attach the Leaderboards script to a game object in Unity and call the supplied methods for interacting with the leaderboards.

-All code contained within this repo is provided AS IS and withought any warranty whatsoever, feel free to use it as you please in your own projects.
+All code contained within this repo is provided AS IS and without any warranty whatsoever, feel free to use it as you please in your own projects.